jodyhuntatx/ansible-conjur-oss-demo/README.md

         - Access Key is {{ lookup('env', "AWS_ACCESS_KEY_ID") }}
         - Secret Key is {{ lookup('env', "AWS_SECRET_ACCESS_KEY") }}
 ```
-9) run the job and examine the output
+9) Run the job and examine the output
-10) change the value of one or both variables using the conjur-variable script.
+10) Change the value of one or both variables using the conjur-variable script.
     e.g.:
 ```
 	>> ./conjur-variable set aws-access-key a-new-value
 ```
-11) run the job again and examine the output for the new value.
+11) Re-run the job and verity the output contains the new value.
+12) Your Ansible job now uses dynamically retrieved credentials!